Thank you for your interest.

 Join Restore Justice and Lewis University for a one-day symposium on criminal justice reform.
 The program will feature sessions and conversations focused on addressing injustices in prisons and beyond, particularly through education, networking, and advocacy for policy change.

 The issue of mass incarceration will be explored through the stories of people impacted by it and the advocacy needed to reform the unjust system.
 History, sociology, peace studies, social teaching, political science, and skill building will take place throughout the event.

 1:00 PM-8:30 PM

 Romeoville, IL 60446

-Jobi Cates and Julie Anderson will briefly review the development of mass incarceration nationally and bring this history to bear on specific realities and challenges in Illinois.
-They will explore current legislative proposals to reform our corrections system in ways that restore the humanity and healing of those incarcerated or re-entering society after serving their time as well as implications and considerations for their families and communities.
+A review of the development of mass incarceration in Illinois, this session will explore legislative proposals to reform our corrections system in ways that restore the humanity and healing of those incarcerated or re-entering society after serving their time as well as implications and considerations for their families and communities.

-A panel of state representatives, state senators, State’s Attorneys, and public defenders will discuss proposed reforms regarding reducing the prison population and restoring reasonable policies based in research that will successfully produce safer communities and reformed, productive individuals.
+A panel of state leaders will discuss proposed reforms regarding reducing the prison population and restoring reasonable policies based in research that will successfully produce safer communities and reformed, productive individuals.

 Hear from individuals who have served extensive time within the Illinois Department of Corrections as they share their respective stories and discuss common challenges.
 After questions and answers, participants will be invited to engage with the panelists and leaders from Restore Justice to imagine a path forward toward a more just, humane, and effective carceral system.